isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-17-iss-1-apr-jun-2021/2021-04-08-beastly-business.md

 </style>

-#### The buying and selling of wildlife was a lucrative business in the early decades of the 20th century, but there were many difficulties in the attempts to regulate the trade, says **Fiona Tan**.
+#### The 1933 *Report of the Wild Animals and Wild Birds Committee* represents a failed attempt to regulate the buying and selling of wildlife in pre-war Singapore, says **Fiona Tan**.

 <div style="background-color: white;">
 <br/>